-Our products and services provide instant access to health and fitness data so you can track your progress and reach personal goals.
-As we provide you with our products and services, we are also dedicated to safeguarding your personal data, respecting your rights and letting you decide how we use your personal data.
+Our products and services provide you access to your fitness and activity training data so you can track your progress and reach your personal goals.
+As we provide you with our products and services, we are also dedicated to safeguarding your personal data, respecting your rights and giving you choices about how we use your personal data.

 What information about me does Tacx collect and how is it used?

-Through the Tacx Service, you can share your activities.
-Data collected through an activity may contain the following data about you, your:
+Through the Tacx Service, you can share your activities with Tacx.
+Data collected by Tacx through an activity may contain the following data about you, your:

 - date of birth;